c1ya0/RadPro-Risk-Eval-Web-UI/README.md

 # RadShield - Radiation Proctitis Risk Evaluation Dashboard

-A modern, medical-grade web application designed for Radiation Oncologists to assess, visualize, and monitor the risk of Radiation Proctitis (RadPro) in patients undergoing radiation therapy.
+A medical-grade web application designed for radiation oncologists to assess, visualize, and monitor the risk of "radiation proctitis" in patients undergoing radiation therapy.

-This project upgrades a legacy Streamlit prototype into a full-featured, responsive React application integrated with Google's Gemini 2.5 Flash AI for intelligent clinical decision support.

 ---